palixeb/palixeb.github.io/README.md

 # Manny Marx's Music Production & Sound Design Homepage

-Homepage for to advertise music production and sound design services.
+Homepage to advertise music production and sound design services.

 The foundation / concept of the site was built off of the [Creative Template](http://startbootstrap.com/template-overviews/creative/) from [Start Bootstrap](http://startbootstrap.com) and then integrated into the Jekyll framework.The Contact form is from http://formspree.io/.